 In its ISR role, H2 Clipper’s surveillance footprint at altitude in a fixed position will cover an area of nearly 500,000 square miles.

-At an air speed of 350 knots or more, it will provide aerial surveillance coverage in just three hours for an area equal in size to the whole Mediterranean.
+At an air speed of 200 knots or more, it will provide aerial surveillance coverage in just five hours for an area equal in size to the whole Mediterranean.

 This will drastically reduce the need for other surveillance assets, substantially reducing costs while providing an extremely versatile capability.

 The H2 Clipper’s ability to operate without airfields or expensive infrastructure and to move freight or passengers great distances dramatically below operating costs of conventional aircraft makes it an invaluable asset for humanitarian applications.
-The devastation from recent floods and tornados in the Midwest; wildfires in Texas, Arizona, and Oklahoma; the nuclear reactor meltdown in Fukushima; and earthquake in Haiti all point to the need for a quicker, more robust humanitarian relief and response capabilities.
+The devastation from recent floods and tornados in the Midwest; wildfires in Texas, Arizona, and California; the nuclear reactor meltdown in Fukushima; and earthquakes around the world all point to the need for a quicker, more robust humanitarian relief and response capabilities.
 The H2 Clipper is ideally suited for such missions and for providing medical supplies, food, water and other ongoing aid in hard-to-reach areas with inadequate roads and infrastructure.

 One unique version, the Hydrolifter, will act as a mobile elevator platform that uses almost no energy carrying hundreds of thousands of gallons of water to virtually any altitude or place on the planet.
 This application is particularly vital in disaster areas, and as a way to bring interim relief to the hundreds of millions of people on the planet who now depend on disappearing glacial melt waters for survival who will eventually have to migrate to lower altitudes.
 The Hydrolifter could transport water to their villages at a cost far less than in the cost of a new conventional water system that would require prohibitive uphill pumping of fresh water.